OpenSourceFellows/hackathon-pilot/README.md

 # ProgramEquity Hackathon
-Our goal is to build out a platform, called Amplify, that will help digitally transform advocacy led by marginalized communities on Turtle Island.
-ProgramEquity Hacks has gathered the specifications for the Amplify platform from over 40+ advocacy groups which participants will be evolving via implementation and design ideation.
+ProgramEquity Hackathons are driven and designed through community dialogue through skillbased volunteer workflows.
+Collaborate on familiar workflows you would at work but at a hackathon that brings the world together - 9 hours, 40 advocacy groups and Indigenous led land trusts, unified climate action.

-Collaborate on familiar workflows you would at work but at a hackathon that brings the world together - ProgramEquity Hackathons are driven and designed through community dialogue through skillbased volunteer workflows.
-9 hours.
-40 advocacy groups and Indigenous led land trusts.
-Unified climate action.
+**Challenge:** Take the Amplify app to the next level so its robust enough to go from supporting ~40 advocacy groups to hundreds across civic rights and sustanability.
+You can choose to join either the ideation or implementation challenge.
+Ideation tracks will focus on discussions suggesting features based off of the advocacy research gathered by ProgramEquity.
+Implementation tracks will be able to get started on issues and tasks that are predefined.

 ### Table of Contents
 Sign Up